 The three basic processes involved in electrostatic precipitation are: (1) the transfer of an electric charge to suspended particles in the gas stream, (2) establishment of an electric field for removing the particles to a suitable collecting electrode, and (3) removal of the particle layers from the precipitator with as little loss to the atmosphere as possible.
-Figure 2-1 illustrates the basic processes involved in electrostatic precipitation.
+Figure 2-1 illustrates the basic processes involved in electrostatic precipitation, and Figure 2-2 shows the processes and their interrelationship.

-In a single-stage precipitator, negative ions produced by a high-voltage direct current (d.c.) corona are responsible for charging the suspended particles and creating the electric field.
+In a single-stage precipitator, high-voltage direct current (d.c.) corona is responsible for producing negative ions, charging the suspended particles, and creating the electric field.

-Two basic requirements of the precipitation process are:

-(1) the precipitation chamber, in which the particles are electrified and removed from the gas and (2) the high-voltage transformer and rectifier, which function to create the strong electrical field in the chamber.
+Two basic hardware components of the precipitation process are: (1) the precipitation chamber, in which the particles are electrified and removed from the gas and (2) the high-voltage transformer and rectifier, which function to create the strong electrical field in the chamber.

-In practice, the precipitation chamber consists of a shell made of metal, tile, or other similar material.
+In practice, the precipitation chamber consists of a shell made of metal, tile or other similar material.
 Suspended within the shell are grounded steel plates (collecting electrodes) connected to the grounded steel framework of the supporting structure and to an earth-driven ground.
-Suspended between the plates are metal rods or wires (discharge electrodes), insulated from ground and negatively charged at voltages ranging from 70,000 to 105,000 volts (70 to 105 kV).
-The great difference in voltage of the wires and the collecting plates sets up a powerful electrical field between them, which imparts a negative charge to the solid particles suspended in the gas stream.
-The negatively charged particles are attracted to the collecting plates, which are at ground potential.
+Suspended between the plates are metal rods or wires (discharge electrodes), insulated from ground and negatively charged at voltages ranging from 30,000 to 100,000 volts (30 to 100 kV).
+The large voltage differential between the wires and the plates sets up a high electrical field.
+High electric field levels ionize electronegative gas molecules (e.g., O2, SO2), which impart negative charges to the suspended particles.
+Due to the electric field and particulate charge, a powerful force (about 3000 times gravity) acts on the particle in the direction of the collection plates.

 Figure 2-1.
 Basic processes involved in electrostatic precipitation.
+10